 At Salesforce we are future thinkers, constantly working to change the status quo and ensuring we are protecting our planet for future generations.
 As we continue to grow, we are ensuring our growth is also environmentally sustainable.
 That is why we are proud to announce our three office buildings (Salesforce East, Salesforce West and Salesforce Tower) at the heart of our global headquarters in San Francisco are now sourcing 100% renewable energy and in motion to achieve LEED Platinum certification, the highest possible achievement.

 This comes on the heels of announcing the installation of the largest on-site water recycling system in Salesforce Tower that will save more than 7 million gallons of fresh water a year.
 In addition, in FY18 Salesforce achieved net-zero greenhouse gas emissions globally and delivered customers a carbon neutral cloud.

 Salesforce is fortunate to be founded in a city that has congruent views about the environment and climate change.
 On our environmental journey, we have worked with the City of San Francisco and property owners to drive toward a better more sustainable future.
 This is one of the reasons why we are so excited to announce that Salesforce will be a major sponsor of the Global Climate Action Summit, September 12-15, which will bring together the world’s climate leaders in our hometown of San Francisco.

-For the Summit, the State of California is bringing together representatives from subnational governments, businesses, investors and others from around the world to report on their ambitious climate innovations, highlight the actions already underway and catalyze bold new commitments to further climate change.
+For the Summit, the State of California is bringing together representatives from subnational governments, businesses, investors and others from around the world to report on their ambitious climate innovations, highlight the actions already underway and catalyze bold new commitments to drive climate change solutions.

 As a presenting sponsor, Salesforce will focus its efforts in key areas that directly align with our core values of innovation and equality and the Summit’s goals--driving messaging around Climate & Energy, the health of the oceans and education.